Tnixc/simple/README.md

 The contents inside the markdown tags need to be indented for now.
 Fix coming soon?

+### Syntax highlighting

+Syntax highlighting is supported.
+It outputs to codeblocks with the syntect highlighting classes.
+There's tools to convert .tmTheme(textmate theme) files into the css.
+I made a [website](https://tm-theme2css.vercel.app/) for that.

 ## Naming

 Components, templates, and data must following `CamalCase`, not contain spaces, and cannot start with a number.
 They can contain underscores.